If you’re reading this, it’s because

 Dividend growth investing.

-The key to being successful with dividend growth investing is having the ability to understand if a stock will increase its dividend.
+The key to being successful with dividend growth investing is

 And more importantly…